yuvenduan/PlasticRNNs/README.md

   <img src='curves_demo.png' width="400px">
 </p>

 Configurations for all experiments in the paper can be found at <code>configs/experiments.py</code>, whereas the analyses can be found at <code>configs/exp_analysis.py</code>.
-These experiments and analyses can be ran similarly.
+These experiments and analyses can be run similarly.

 ## Acknowledgments